clsavino/MySQL-Node-Bamazon/README.md

 # MySQL-Node-Bamazon
+Amazon-like storefront using MySQL and Node.js.
+It is comprised of two apps - one for customer orders and one for manager actions.
+BamazonCustomer:
+* displays a table with the inventory
+* takes a customer's order
+* computes the cost
-Amazon-like storefront using MySQL.
-The app takes in orders from customers and depletes stock from the store's inventory.
+* depletes the stock from the store's inventory BamazonManager - allows a manager to:
+* View Products for Sale
+* View Low Inventory
+* Add to Inventory
+* Add New Product

 # Screenshots
 #### Bamazon schema in MySQL Workbench